JoshKarpel/counterweight/docs/cookbook/border-healing.md

 # Border Healing

-When border elements for certain border types are adjacent to each other and appear as if they should "join up", but don't because they belong to different elements, they be joined up.
+When border elements for certain border types are adjacent to each other and appear as if they should "join up", but don't because they belong to different elements, they will be joined up.

 ```python
 --8<-- "border_healing.py:example"